Volte6/GoMud/scripting/MOB_SCRIPTING.md

 }
 ```

-`onGive()` is called when an object or gold is given to a mob.
+`onGive()` is called when an object or gold is given to a mob with the `give` command.
 Returning `true` from this function will stop the mob from attempting to wear the object (if applicable).

 |  Argument | Explanation |
 | --- | --- |